Hard Candy Christmas

-"Hard Candy Christmas" is a song written by composer-lyricist Carol Hall for the musical The Best Little Whorehouse in Texas.
+"Hard Candy Christmas" is a song written by songwriter Carol Hall for the musical The Best Little Whorehouse in Texas.

 Near the end of the original play, individual girls of the brothel sing lines of the verses as they are preparing to leave; they join together on the refrains.
 This pattern was adopted for the film version of the musical, except that Dolly Parton (who played Miss Mona) is featured as soloist on the refrains, with the girls accompanying her.
 A further variation can be found on the soundtrack album for the film in which Parton alone sings the verses.

 Parton's version of the song was released as a single in October 1982, reaching number 8 on the U.S. country singles chart in January 1983.
-In 1998, the song re-entered the country charts and peaked at number 73 based on unsolicited airplay.
+This version was also featured on original releases of Greatest Hits, but was replaced on subsequent re-releases by Islands in the Stream.
+1998, the song re-entered the country charts and peaked at number 73 based on unsolicited airplay.
 Parton's recording received some airplay on country stations around the holiday seasons during the 1980s and 1990s, and she also performed the song on Bob Hope's Christmas Special in 1988.
 During the late 1990s, when RCA reissued Parton's 1984 holiday album with Kenny Rogers, Once Upon a Christmas, Parton's recording of "Hard Candy Christmas" was added to the track list.

 Hard candy encompasses a large array of inexpensive sweet treats like candy canes and lollipops.
 The phrase "hard candy Christmas" refers to a time when families who did not have much money could only afford to give hard candy or penny candy (bulk confectionery) to their children at Christmas.
 The hard candy metaphor suggests that life can simultaneously be hard and sweet.